redhat-best-practices-for-k8s/test-network-function/README.md

 make build-cnf-tests
 ```

-If a build fails after `go get github.com/onsi/ginkgo/ginkgo`, add ginkgo location to the PATH: `export PATH=$PATH:~/go/bin`

-*Gotcha:* The `make build` command runs the unit tests for the framework, it does NOT test the CNF.
+*Gotcha:* The `make build*` commands run unit tests where appropriate.
+They do NOT test the CNF.

 ### Testing a CNF